raseels-repos/golang-saas-starter-kit/README.md

 twins@geeksaccelerator.com

-The SaaS Starter Kit is a set of libraries for building scalable software-as-a-service (SaaS) applications that helps preventing both misuse and fraud.
+The [SaaS Starter Kit](https://saasstartupkit.com/) is a set of libraries in Go and boilerplate Golang code for building scalable software-as-a-service (SaaS) applications.
 The goal of this project is to provide a proven starting point for new projects that reduces the repetitive tasks in getting a new project launched to production that can easily be scaled and ready to onboard enterprise clients.
 It uses minimal dependencies, implements idiomatic code and follows Golang best practices.
 Collectively, the toolkit lays out everything logically to minimize guess work and enable engineers to